CMSC388J/cmsc388j-fall21/p4/README.md

 For submission, submit the zipped `p4/` directory.
 **The directory, along with its contents, should be zipped, not the contents of the directory.**
 In other words, when we unzip your file, we should see the `p4/` directory.
-If you have any questions on how to submit, please contact us.
+If you have any questions on how to submit, please post on Piazza.

 If you don't submit according to the instructions above, you may lose **up to 25%** of your score on this project.